ietf-wg-nmop/Logistic/IAB Workshop.md

 participated in network management protocol discussions.
-Direct participation of network operators have since dwindled, with many operators focusing on conferences that are more central to their needs -- these include RIPE, NANOG, AutoConn etc.
+Direct participation of network operators have since dwindled, with many operators focusing on conferences that are more central to their needs -- these include RIPE, NANOG, AutoConn, etc.

-Under this effort we expect to initially have an outreach effort to attract opinions and interest by visiting these other venues.
+We expect to initially have an outreach effort to socialize this effort with a hop to attract and capture opinions and interest by visiting these other venues.
 This will be followed by a final virtual workshop for this effort tentatively set for December of 2024.
-Until the final workshop draws close, the mailing list will be used for interim participation/BoFs at other conferences, general announcements and any related discussions.
+Until the final workshop draws close, the mailing list will be used for interim participation/BoFs at other conferences, general announcements, and any related discussions.